Chapter Twenty Three - Gold Fever

 "But where is he?"

-"He's with the medicine man.
+Sally whispered, "He's with the medicine man.
 I can't breathe; let me go."

-The archaeology students, by ones and twos, greeted Sally and she received a lot of hugs or kisses on the cheek.
+The archaeology students, by ones and twos, greeted Sally and she received a lot of hugs and kisses on the cheek.
 They dragged the girl to the mess tent to sit and be served with lunch.

-Prof. Sook answered, "It's sort of like a jigsaw puzzle.
+The professor answered, "It's sort of like a jigsaw puzzle.
 Knowing the original location of each piece makes it easier to put the pieces back together.
 I'll tell you this, the best clues to a civilization can be found in a trash pit.
 That is where broken items were discarded."
 Looking at Sally's downcast face, she continued, "This was definitely not a trash pit.
 The arrangement of all the pottery finds suggested it was once a longhouse, but a trash pit is sure to be nearby."

 Grace continued to make the drawings that were so important to the research.
 Professor Sook taking Graces' drawings, drew lines to numbers around the edge which matched numbers on a list indicating what every item was or was believed to be.

 Sally found that most of the artifacts were the broken shards of pottery, made by hand from clay and fired at low temperature, probably in a campfire.
-All the pottery jars and bowls were weak and could break easily.
-That was until she started uncovering the lip of a jar that had a shiny surface.
+All the pottery jars and bowls were weak and could break easily; that was until she started uncovering the lip of a jar that had a shiny surface.